freifunk-berlin/bbb-configs/DEVELOPER.md

 networks:
   - vid: 10                   # vlan-id
-    role: mesh                # what this vlan does (mesh, dhcp, mgmt)
+    role: mesh                # what this vlan does (mesh, dhcp, mgmt, ext)
     name: mesh_sama           # the name has a 12 characters limit.
 It should only contain lower letters and underscores
     ptp: true                 # changing the mode from mesh to ether for reducing the airtraffic for
                               # point to point connections by ignoring the hidden node problem